kriszyp/lmdb-js/README.md

 ['hello', 'world']
 Buffer.from([255]) // buffers can be used directly, 255 is higher than any byte produced by primitives
 ```

+Keys use 0/null bytes as delimiters for arrays, and so strings currently can not have '\x00' (null char) in them.

 You can override the default encoding of keys, and cause keys to be returned as binary arrays (`Buffer`s in NodeJS) using the `keyEncoding: 'binary'` database option (generally slower).
 Use `keyEncoding: 'uint32'` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).